Written by

 • A significant number graduate at age 17, typically those born in late summer or fall

-• A smaller percentage graduates at 19 or older due to factors such as grade retention, starting school later, extended time needed to complete requirements, or personal circumstances affecting the education timeline.
+• A smaller percentage of graduates are at 19 or older due to factors such as grade retention, starting school later, extended time needed to complete requirements, or personal circumstances affecting the education timeline.

 Can You Graduate High School Early?